rasmussvala/TNM084-Procedural-Planet/README.md

 # TNM084-Procedural-Planet

-An WebGL project to produce procedurally generated planets.
+This is a WebGL project that produces procedurally generated planets.

 ## Prerequisites

-Before starting you need:
+Before you start, you need the following:

 - Node.js
 - npm (Node Package Manager)

-### Getting started
+## Getting Started

-A step-by-step guide on how to install and run the project:
+Follow these steps to install and run the project:

-1. Clone the repository
+1. Clone the repository.

-2. Navigate to the project directory: cd this-repo
+2. Navigate to the project directory by running the command: `cd this-repo`.

-3. Install dependencies: npm install
+3. Install dependencies by running the command: `npm install`.

-4. Start the project: npm start
+4. Start the project by running the command: `npm start`.

-   You should now be able to access the project in a web browser: 'http://localhost:XXXX'
+You should now be able to access the project in a web browser at 'http://localhost:XXXX'.